tommykindle/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 ## Submitting your work

-Please submit a pull-request and add your TL as a reviewer.
+Please submit a google doc in the retro form.

 ## Rubric & Samples